guoyu07/meta64/src/main/resources/public/doc/landing-page.md

 The **meta64.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
 This "Portal Platform" allows users to signup and create accounts where they can host content.
 The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
 The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing), but having many Social Media-types of capabilities.
 Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

+## News: Recent Changes

+All JavaScript is now in the form of TypeScript!
+This is a major advancement for the application, and allows perfect type-safety in all JavaScript so that even so much as a misspelled variable name will get detected at build time rather than runtime!
+Already is having a massive positive impact on quality.

 ## Technology Stack
-* Web App: Google Polymer (Web Components), JavaScript, JQuery, JSON/Ajax, Ace Editor, Pegdown Markdown
+* Web App: Google Polymer (Web Components), TypeScript/JavaScript, JQuery, JSON/Ajax, Ace Editor, Pegdown Markdown
 * Server: Java, SpringBoot, Apache Oak JCR, Lucene, MongoDb, Tomcat Embedded

 ## Links